ppy/osu-wiki/news/2025/2025-05-04-osutaiko-world-cup-concludes.md

 We would like to thank the mappool selectors for their hard work this year.
 Together with the mappers and playtesters, they worked on the best possible quality for everyone.
 This doesn't only include choosing maps, but also mapping them and giving specifications to our amazing artists this year.

-Meet ::{ flag=SE }:: [Raphalge](https://osu.ppy.sh/users/3918650), a longstanding contributor to pooling, mapping and playtesting for the osu!taiko World Cups.
+Meet ::{ flag=SE }:: ::Raphalge::{ user-id=3918650 }, a longstanding contributor to pooling, mapping and playtesting for the osu!taiko World Cups.
 Unfortunately, he is retiring from his mappool selector position going forward, so we took the chance and asked for a few insights.
 Answers that we **and** you always wanted to know, now you get to chance to learn more!

 <style>
     .news-chat-quote__avatar {